openfin/openfin-example-window-animation/README.md

 ## 2. OpenFin your app

 ### 2.1 Create an OpenFin config file
-This is the file which will specify how your OpenFin app appers and behaves.
+This is the file which will specify how your OpenFin app appears and behaves.

-Create a file, in the src directory, called 'app_local.json'.
+Create a file, in the src directory, called **app_local.json**.
 You may name the file whatever you like as long as it is correctly targeted when generating the installer (of which, more later).
-You may create a number of app.json files, eg: for local, alpha, beta and staging versions of your app.
+You may create a number of app.json files, e.g. for local, alpha, beta and staging versions of your app.

 Add the following code to the app_local.json: